B2B Sales GlossaryDefinition · Sales Development

-Customer feedback in B2B sales development is the qualitative and quantitative input you collect from prospects and customers about their buying experience, outreach interactions, and perceived value.
-It includes everything from comments on cold calls and email replies to post-meeting surveys and win/loss reasons, and is used by SDR and sales teams to refine targeting, messaging, and process for higher-quality pipeline.
+Customer feedback is the qualitative and quantitative input people share about their experience with a product, service, or interaction.
+In B2B sales development, it is what prospects and customers tell you about their buying experience, outreach, and perceived value, from cold-call comments and email replies to post-meeting surveys and win/loss reasons, used to refine targeting, messaging, and process.

 Modern B2B sales organizations operationalize customer feedback through voice-of-customer programs, win/loss analyses, and closed-loop reporting between SDRs, AEs, marketing, and product.
 SDRs capture call notes, objections, and verbatim quotes; tools like Gong and Chorus analyze call recordings at scale; survey platforms gather NPS/CSAT and short pulse surveys after key milestones.
 These data points are then pushed into CRMs and dashboards so teams can see which messages resonate, which personas engage, and where the process breaks.